Nutrition & Dietetics Programs

 Nutrition & Dietetics - Community Nutrition

 The Nutrition & Dietetics - Community program is a four year degree that gives you a strong foundation in nutrition, science and wellness.
 This track allows you to help people change their lifestyle and develop healthy eating habits.
-This pathway provides the coursework needed to apply to a graduate-degree plus dietetic internship (DI) to earn the RDN credential.
+This pathway provides the coursework needed to apply to the Accelerated Dietitian Nutritionist Program or any other graduate-degree plus dietetic internship in the country in order to earn the RDN credential.

 Nutrition & Dietetics - Sports Nutrition